nf-core/viralrecon/docs/output.md

 ![MultiQC - fastp filtered reads plot](images/mqc_fastp_plot.png)

-> **NB:** Post-trimmed FastQ files will only be saved in the output directory if the `--save_trimmed` parameter is supplied.
+> **NB:** Post-trimmed FastQ files will only be saved in the results directory if the `--save_trimmed` parameter is supplied.

 ### cat

-The initial QC and adapter trimming is performed at the run-level e.g. if a sample has been sequenced more than once to increase sequencing depth.
+The initial QC and adapter trimming for each sample is performed at the run-level e.g. if a sample has been sequenced more than once to increase sequencing depth.
 This has the advantage of being able to assess each library individually, and the ability to process multiple libraries from the same sample in parallel.
-These samples are subsequently merged using the Linux `cat` after the `fastp` adapter trimming step.
+If applicable, these samples are subsequently merged using the Linux cat command after the fastp adapter trimming step.
 There is currently no option to save the merged FastQ files to the results directory.

 ## Variant calling